jupyter/jupyter-sphinx/doc/source/index.rst

 jupyter_sphinx_linenos

-    Boolean argument it use line numbering in code cell display by default.
-Equivalent to setting the `linenos` directive for all code cells.
+    Whether to show line numbering in all ``jupyter-execute`` sources.

 jupyter_sphinx_continue_linenos

-    Boolean argument to use line numbering in code cells and continue line numbering from the previous cell.
-When set, line number can be reset to start at one by using the directive `linenos`.
+    Whether to show continuous line numbering in all ``jupyter-execute`` sources.
+    Line numbering can be reset to one with a ``linenos`` directive.